 and we plot the $\{\beta_k^U\}{k\in[-20,20]}$ coefficient estimates.
 Second, we conduct a placebo test, replacing the upwind shock variable to measured vegetation at the downwind direction of the monitor, which is expected to have no impact on air quality readings capture at the monitor's location.
 See panel (b) of Figure 4 for an illustration.
-Third, we report sensitivity checks along three dimensions where we had to make some where Log NDVI is logged NDVI at the downwind area.
-We report these results in Appendix Table A.3.
+Third, we report sensitivity checks along three dimensions where we had to make some arbitrary specification decisions: the radian of the cone that defines upwind and downwind area, the radius around the monitor where we calculate vegetation exposure, and fixed effects choices.
+We will give more details to these sensitivity checks when we come to discuss those results.